 The Bureau of Investigation is the law enforcement arm of the San Diego County District Attorney’s Office.
-It is made up of seven units, which include 130 District Attorney Investigators, 13 Process Servers, eight paralegals and 10 Investigative Technicians.
-The units include Training/Range/Subpoena Witness Coordination Center, Special Operations, the DA’s branch offices, Superior Court/Juvenile/Trial Support Services, Gangs/Cold Case Homicide, Family Protection/Sex Crimes/Human Trafficking/Child Abduction/Elder Abuse and Economic Crimes/Insurance Fraud.
+It is made up of six divisions, which include 130 District Attorney Investigators, 13 Process Servers and 10 Investigative Technicians.
+The divisions include Special Operations, the DA’s branch offices, Superior Court/Juvenile/Trial Support Services, Gangs/Cold Case Homicide, Family Protection/Sex Crimes/Human Trafficking/Child Abduction/Elder Abuse and Economic Crimes/Insurance Fraud.

-Through the leadership of Chief Miguel Rosario, Assistant Chief Joseph Cargel, Deputy Chief Harold Eisenga and the dedicated efforts of its members, the Bureau of Investigation has earned the reputation of being a model investigative bureau throughout the State of California.
-The Bureau provides a wide range of skilled investigative services to support the District Attorney’s prosecutorial mission.
+Through the leadership of newly appointed Chief Investigator Jorge Duran, Assistant Chief Joseph Cargel, Deputy Chief Harold Eisenga and the dedicated efforts of its team, the Bureau of Investigation has earned the reputation of having some of the most experienced and highly-trained investigators among its ranks who have been recruited from law enforcement agencies across California.
+The Bureau provides a wide range of skilled investigative services to support the District Attorney’s prosecutorial and crime prevention mission.

 Family Protection/Child Abduction

-The Bureau’s Child Abduction enforces and resolves all issues related to child custody disputes as mandated by the State of California and ordered by the Superior Court of California.
+The Bureau’s Child Abduction Unit enforces and resolves all issues related to child custody disputes as mandated by the State of California and ordered by the Superior Court of California.
 Many cases involve children taken illegally by a custodial parent out of the local jurisdiction, state or country in violation of a court order.
-The Unit currently has one supervising investigator, two investigators and two paralegals.
-The Child Abduction Unit opened 86 investigations involving child custody violations in 2017.
-The unit was successful in recovering 64 children; 17 of those recoveries were Hague cases involving children being abducted from or taken to other countries.
-The unit tracked 3,049 violations on the Visitation Violation Reporting System, which is accessible via the District Attorney’s public website.
-The unit also directly handled more than 949 public contacts in regards to child custody issues.
+The Child Abduction Unit opened 113 investigations involving child custody violations in 2018.
+The unit was successful in recovering 71 children; 17 of those recoveries were Hague cases involving children being abducted from, or taken to other countries.
+The unit tracked numerous reported abductions on the Visitation Violation Reporting System, which is accessible via the District Attorney’s public website.
+The unit also directly handled more than 1,059 public contacts in regards to child custody issues, to include 901 phone calls and 158 office walk-ins.

 San Diego Human Trafficking Task Force